robertwayne/bufferfish/README.md

 Use `cargo add bufferfish` to add the Rust library to your project.

-Use `npm install bufferfish` to add the TypeScript library to your project.
+Use `bun install bufferfish` to add the TypeScript library to your project.

 ## Examples